MJEND7/za/readme.md

 # List files and directories in the current directory
 za

-# Move to the directory or open the file with nano
+# Move to the directory or open the file with the configured text editor
 za [directory_path or file_number]
 ```